Mark131434/DyDTS/README.md

 python inference.py --data_dir data/dialseg711 --model_name sup-simcse-bert-base-uncased --output_dir model_711
 ```

-## Performance

-Our method outperforms existing baseline models on the DialSeg711 and Doc2Dial datasets, achieving state-of-the-art results.
-For detailed performance metrics, please refer to the Results section in the original paper.

 ## Contributing

 We welcome contributions to improve the ATBR method.
 Feel free to fork the repository and submit pull requests for: